-INTRODUCTION
+1. INTRODUCTION

 If the artist is anything, he is a human being with heightened sensitivities, he must be aware of the faintest nuisances of injustice in human relations.
 The African writer cannot therefore be unaware of or indifferent to the monumental injustice which his people suffer (Achebe 79).
 The dramatist is a part of humanity.
 He does not live in outer space, nor operates in a vacuum.
-He lives and dies in the same society as the clergy...
+He lives and dias in the same society as the clearcy.
+He therefore has his excient wand the chiests therein lives and dies in the same society as the clergy...
 He therefore has his society and the objects therein as raw materials to make his contributions to humanity...his contributions being his creative output (Emeana 15).

 Historically, high levels of dehumanizing and frustrating conditions have bedeviled Africa and Nigeria as a nation.
 Nigeria also has been badly entangled in the web of human rights violation by its leaders, military and civilian.
 The living conditions in the inside wall (prisons) are appalling and paralleled the situation of life in the outside wall of Nigeria.
 Currently, Nigerians are not only physically in prison but socially, economically, politically and psychologically in jail.
 The country is filled with people whose human rights are systematically violated.
 The demoralizing, dehumanizing and frustrating living conditions of Nigerian prisons manifest in conditions such as overcrowding, poor sanitation, lack of food and medicines and denial of contact with families, which all fall short of the UN standards for the treatment of prisoners.
-In many Nigerian prisons inmates sleep two to a bed of six springs or on the floor in filthy cells.
-Toilets are blocked and overflowing or simply nonexistent, and there are is no running water.
+In many Nigerian prisons inmates sleep in a bed of two to six springs or on the floor in filthy cells.
+Toilets are blocked and overflowing or simply nonexistent, and there is no running water.
 As a result, disease is widespread (Dinar 1).